ember-learn/cli-guides/guides/basic-use/using-addons.md

 [Ember Observer](https://www.emberobserver.com/) is a great way to explore community addons.
 Although addons can be found by [searching the npm repository directly](https://www.npmjs.com/search?q=ember), Ember Observer has ranked lists of the most popular addons and ratings to help developers choose between them.
 Ember Observer is a community-run project that has some subjective aspects to the addon ratings.

 Most addons are made to drop right into your app with zero configuration.
-Many addons are backwards-compatible to earlier versions of Ember too!
+Many addons are backwards-compatible with earlier versions of Ember too!

 To install an addon, use: